-In summary, we conclude that reliable results for the loess standards investigated in this study could be obtained by $\mu$ Dose-measurements revealing total numbers of $\alpha$ -counts of 2,000 to 4,000.
-For our samples this number of $\alpha$ -counts corresponds to measurement durations of approximately two to four days (also see Table D1 in Appendix D).
-Extremely short measurement durations delivering $\alpha$ -counts < 2,000 should be avoided due to insufficient counting statistics.
-Despite the benefit of further reducing measurement uncertainties, prolonged measurements of more than five days (i.e. > 4,000 $\alpha$ -counts) are normally not necessary to ensure results of reasonable accuracy and precision.
-Since the counting statistic strongly depends on the sample-specific activity, we advise to use the total number of $\alpha$ -counts as an indicator for an adequate measurement duration.
-In our experiments, samples (Nussy and Volkegem) measured for approximately two to four days revealed a mean number of ~2,400 $\alpha$ -counts.
-Therefore, we suggest a threshold value of ~2,500 $\alpha$ -counts as a minimum value in order to guarantee reliable measurement results.
+(also see Table D1 in Appendix D).
+Extremely short measurement durations delivering $\alpha$ counts < 2000 should be avoided due to insufficient counting statistics.
+Despite the benefit of further reducing measurement uncertainties, prolonged measurements of more than 5 d (i.e. > 4000 $\alpha$ counts) are normally not necessary to ensure results of reasonable accuracy and precision.
+Since the counting statistic strongly depends on the sample-specific activity, we advise using the total number of $\alpha$ counts as an indicator for an adequate measurement duration.
+In our experiments, samples (Nussy and Volkegem) measured for approximately 2-4 d revealed a mean number of $\sim 2400 \alpha$ counts.
+Therefore, we suggest a threshold value of $\sim 2500 \alpha$ counts as a minimum value in order to guarantee reliable measurement results.

-5.3 $\mu$ Dose-system performance for environmental samples
+5.3 μDose system performance for environmental samples

-So far, the performance of the $\mu$ Dose-system has only been tested on one synthetic sample with known activity composed as a mixture of different IAEA standards and on a very limited number of natural loess and archaeological samples (cf. Tudyka et al., 2018, 2020).
-In order to assess the performance of the $\mu$ Dose-system for natural samples on a broader data basis, we carried out a series of inter-laboratory comparisons including TSAC, ICP-OES and low-level HRGS measurements.
-As our primary aim was to assess the potential of the $\mu$ Dose-system to produce reliable data for calculating dose rates of samples with low radionuclide contents typical of natural environments, a total number of 47 samples from various environmental settings were re-measured on the $\mu$ Dose-devices at the Giessen Luminescence Laboratory.
+So far, the performance of the $\mu$ Dose system has only been tested on one synthetic sample with known activity composed as a mixture of different IAEA standards and on a very limited number of natural loess and archaeological samples (see Tudyka et al., 2018, 2020).
+In order to assess the performance of the $\mu$ Dose system for natural samples on a broader data basis, we carried out a series of inter-laboratory comparisons including TSAC, ICP-OES and low-level HRGS measurements.
+As our primary aim was to assess the potential of the $\mu$ Dose system to produce reliable data for calculating dose rates of samples with low radionuclide contents typical of natural environments, a total of 47 samples from various environmental settings were re-measured on the $\mu$ Dose devices at the Giessen Luminescence Laboratory.